 In conclusion, based on Islamic Sharia, the eagle is considered haram (forbidden) for consumption.
 This determination aligns with the guidance provided in the Quran and the hadiths, which emphasize the importance of consuming only halal (permissible) food items for the well-being and spiritual growth of Muslims.

-Wallahu a’lam (Allah knows best)
+Wallahu A’lam (Allah knows best)

 FAQ